 Hana holds a certification in Pole Dance Instruction from X-Pert Pole Fitness and from OC Pole Fitness/Felix Cane inc. as well as being a certified Personal Fitness Trainer with an additional certification in Corrective Exercise.
 She is a Registered Nurse and has over three decades of martial arts experience.
 She holds the rank of 2nd degree black belt in Aikido.

-Master Lu Yi, world renown Chinese Acrobat and trainer, has spent over 60 years innovating and pushing the Circus Arts to new levels and greater levels of visibility and accessibility.
+Master Lu Yi, world renown Chinese Acrobat and trainer, has spent over 60 years teaching, innovating and pushing the Circus Arts to new levels and greater levels of visibility and accessibility.
 He has trained and inspired thousands of performers to be their best throughout the world.
 “No training, no basics.
 No basics, no trick.
 No trick, no show.
 No show, no life!”
 Master Lu Yi will provide individual and focused training in traditional Chinese Pole techniques and Hand Balancing.

 Xiaohong Weng started training in gymnastics at the age of 7, before he joined the famed Nanjing Acrobatics Troupe.
 He had 4 years of professional training in gymnastics and was a high level competitive gymnast in China.
 He joined the circus and learned many traditional Chinese acrobatics acts, such as Chinese Pole, Chair-balancing, Hoop Diving, Chinese Lion Dance, and Partner Hand-balancing.
 As a skilled tumbler and hand-balancer, Xiaohong has performed extensively in China, the USA, and internationally.
-For the last decade he has been a senior instructor at Circus Center.
+Since 2004 he has been a senior instructor at Circus Center.
 He currently performs with Jennings McCown in an elegant double hand-to-hand acrobatics act.

 Danielle Isadora Butler is a vertical story teller.
 She is a performer, teacher and circus theorist.
 She discovered this in 2008 when her passion for creating surreal art, movement and stories converged in circus.
 Since then Danielle has bent her body and will to the study of aerials, hand balancing, partner acrobatics, physical theater and dance.
 As an accomplished aerialist Danielle combines brutish strength, seamless transitions and unique choreography in the creation of her solo tissue, rope and lyra acts.
 Danielle is an avid collaborator, lending her body and brain to dance, circus and photography projects, including Christine Germaine’s The Cloud Factory, Willy Woggle Circus’ Alice in Wonderland and The Vespertine Circus’ Important Business.
-She teaches kids and adults in the San Francisco Bay area and gives workshops across the country.
+Since 2010 she has been teaching kids and adults in the San Francisco Bay area and giving workshops across the country.

-Kirsten Gerding has been moving in one form or another from the time she learned to crawl and she has been teaching Pole for many years.
-At the early age of 12 Kirsten started teaching dance in Hanover, PA.
-By 14 she she was one of the head teachers at the dance studio that she grew up in.
-She continued her own study of dance at the Baltimore School For the Arts in Baltimore, MD.
-After graduation Kirsten moved to NYC to pursue her dance/theater career.
-Shortly after moving to NYC Kirsten started touring the USA and Canada, being seen in productions such as Jesus Christ Superstar, A Chorus Line, and Cabaret.
-Today Kirsten can be seen performing all over the Bay Area as “Mz K”, with her own group Frisque, as well as with the amazing Vau De Vire Society.
-Kirsten emphasizes the importance of core strength with her students, especially as it relates to creating a strong and resilient body with flow and grace.
-She is an Ellie Herman Certified Pilates Instructor as well as TRX Certified.
-With such an extreme background in dance combined with her knowledge of Pilates her teaching style tends to be both challenging and fun.
-Kirsten is extremely grateful to be blessed with the opportunity to share her knowledge and experience with others every day doing what she truly loves to do!
+Kirsten Gerding has been moving in one form or another from the time she learned to crawl and she has been teaching Pole Dance and Fitness since 2009.
+At the early age of 12 Kirsten started teaching dance at her hometown studio and by 14 she was one of the head teachers.
+She continued her own study of dance at the esteemed Baltimore School For the Arts in Maryland and upon graduation Kirsten moved to NYC to pursue her dance/theater career.
+Shortly after moving to NYC, Kirsten started touring the USA and Canada, in productions such as Jesus Christ Superstar, A Chorus Line, and Cabaret thus earning her spot in Actor’s Equity Association.

 Natalie Rhae Briggs was born and raised in Los Angeles, CA and spent much of her childhood, high school and college years as an international competitive gymnast.
 Her freshman year at Cal, she was a member of Cal’s Club Gymnastics Team and competed balance beam and floor exercise at the 2011 NAIGC Nationals in Richmond, VA.
 Since 2007, Natalie has also been one of a few handpicked choreographers for Precision Choreography, an artistic movement company based out of Los Angeles.
 In 2008, Natalie went abroad to Barcelona, Spain for a year and there, found her passion for contemporary dance and movement.
 At the ripe age of 17, she received her certification as a Registered Yoga Instructor and taught hatha yoga at a studio in Glendale, CA (Yoga at the Village) for a year.
-Natalie began her amazing ‘pole-tastic’ journey at Phoenix Aerial Art and Pole in December 2011 with Hana, and has been ‘poling’ ever since.
+Natalie began her amazing ‘pole-tastic’ journey at Phoenix Aerial Art and Pole in December 2011 with Hana, and has been ‘poling’ ever since, and teaching since 2012.
 She is X-PERT Certified and also has experience in aerial acrobatics, specifically tissue and still trapeze.
 In October 2012, she made her debut performance at the annual Masquerotica Halloween event in San Francisco with Mz K and her troupe Sexbombe Kabaret.
 Natalie is also completing a Bachelors degree in Linguistics with a minor in Dance and Performance Studies at the University of California, Berkeley.

 Chesaray Banda is a pole instructor with a flair for sensual and exotic movements.
 She incorporates her background in Tahitian and hula dancing into her class and her love of all different genres of music.
 She stresses and teaches the importance of control of your powerhouse (the pelvic floor) and wants each student to feel sexy and confident through learning how to move both exotically and sensually.
 With a background in marital arts and other competitive sports she also brings plenty of strength and energy into the studio.
-She pays extra attention to conditioning and proper form during the exercises in her class and wants her students to feel added strength along with finding new sexual confidence.
+She has been teaching Pole Fitness and Dance since 2014 and she pays extra attention to conditioning and proper form during the exercises in her class.
+She wants her students to feel added strength along with finding new sexual confidence.

 Leah Coleccia was enrolled in her first ballet class at the tender age of three.
 She grew up with a bun of hair on her head and a pair of point shoes thrown over her shoulders.
 She attended Denver School of the Arts for high school and graduated early to start on her bachelor’s degree in Biology.
 All the way through college she danced but it was not until four years past academia that she found herself on stage singing and acting along with her dancing.
 Over night she became a triple threat, staring in the production of Rocky Horror Show as Janet.
 She then went on to perform in and choreograph a production of HAIR.
 She has continued to act, dance and sing but is currently performing with a circus company, training for aerial acrobatics and contortion.
-Leah is a performer by night and a photographer by day.
+Leah has been teaching Pole Dance and Fitness since 2014.
+She is a instructor and performer by night and a photographer by day.
 She loves to capture beautiful women in photo shoots whether it is pin up, burlesque, boudoir, glamor or fashion and specializes in theatrical event photography.